midl-dev/midl-website.github.io/_posts/2020-05-26-Bake-or-delegate.md

 [Baking-bad](https://baking-bad.org/)

-<i>Some metrics might not be 100% accurate or apply to all bakers.
+<i>Some metrics might not be 100% accurate or apply to all bakers.</i>
-For instance, [Hodl.farm](https://hodl.farm) processes payouts in advance to give its delegates peace of mind that they will always receive their rewards.
-Currently, there is no payout metric that reflects this model on the rating websites.</i>